 In the race for the Oval Office—the Latino electorate projected at 27.3 million voters in 2016, up from 23.3 million voters in 2012—may play a bigger role than ever before.
 Republicans in particular are feeling the pressure, with only 20 percent of Hispanics likely to favor GOP candidates.
 But the 2016 elections could represent a historic turn for the party with two Latino candidates and a third with close Latin American ties: Marco Rubio, Ted Cruz, and Jeb Bush (the last of whom influential Univision host Jorge Ramos said could be considered a “Hispanic candidate.”)

-So far, close to two dozen candidates have officially declared their candidacy—with about five times as many Republican candidates as Democratic.
+Over the course of campaigning, close to two dozen candidates officially declared their candidacy—with about five times as many Republican candidates as Democratic.
 Here’s what you need to know about leading candidates' personal and political ties to Latin America and their stances on issues that affect the region and Latinos in the country.

-Hillary Clinton is currently the leading Democratic candidate.
+Hillary Clinton is the presumptive Democratic nominee.
 Before Obama appointed his former primary rival to be his first Secretary of State, she largely focused her professional and political careers on domestic issues such as health care and education.

 Immigration and Latin America policy: During her time as secretary, Clinton saw steps forward in regional ties that were at times balanced against a faux pas back.
 Clinton toured Mexico two months into her term and made headlines when she acknowledged the United States’ “co-responsibility” for violence stemming from organized crime, saying: “[The United States’] insatiable demand for illegal drugs fuels the drug trade.”
 Relations with Brazil grew tense over revelations that the National Security Administration spied on the country, and that Clinton in particular had asked for personal notes on Brazilian leaders: “We especially value information on leaders' operating styles, demeanors, motivations, strengths and weaknesses, relationships with superiors, sensitivities,” she wrote in one cable to U.S. diplomats in Brazil.
 The revelations prompted Brazilian President Dilma Rousseff to cancel a planned state visit to Washington in the fall of 2013.
 U.S.-Venezuela relations also continued their decline during that time, and the two countries have not exchanged ambassadors since 2010.
 That said, while in Brazil to attend the first Rousseff’s first inauguration in 2011, Clinton bumped into then-Venezuelan President Hugo Chávez.
 The late Bolivarian leader said of their meeting, "She had a very spontaneous smile and I greeted her with the same effusiveness."